sshankt/walmart_sales_project/README.md

 ![Project Pipeline](https://github.com/najirh/Walmart_SQL_Python/blob/main/walmart_project-piplelines.png)

-This project is an end-to-end data analysis solution designed to extract critical business insights from Walmart sales data.
-We utilize Python for data processing and analysis, SQL for advanced querying, and structured problem-solving techniques to solve key business questions.
-The project is ideal for data analysts looking to develop skills in data manipulation, SQL querying, and data pipeline creation.
+This project delivers a complete workflow for analyzing Walmart sales data.
+It covers everything from data retrieval to SQL-driven business insights.
+The pipeline uses Python for preprocessing, SQL for analytical queries, and a structured problem-solving approach to extract meaningful patterns..

 ---